Files

 7. Input Parameters

-For this dataset, our address is split up into components instead of a SingleLine.
-Input the parameters as follows after choosing components:
+Our address is split into components for this dataset instead of a single line.
+Input the parameters as follows after choosing the components:

 - Address Line 1 = PSTLADDRESS